juliocesarscheidt/kubeless-project/README.md

 This project uses Kubeless to run lambda functions inside a Kubernetes cluster.

-Also it uses Helm to deploy the chart on Kubernetes.
+It also uses Helm to deploy the chart on Kubernetes.

-> to deploy it, the kubeless is required to be running on cluster:
+> In order to deploy it, the kubeless must be running in the cluster:
 [Kubeless Quick Start](https://kubeless.io/docs/quick-start/)

 ## Up and Running